asdegoyeneche/ROAR/index.md

 ![Masking Approach](./images/maskScreenShot.png)

-Once the masks are applied, we use classical image segmentation and processsing techniques like converting the image to grayscale, applying gaussian blurring and thresholding, and drawing contours around objects of interest.
-We had to tune many of the parameters in the thresholding and contour functions, which was a series of fruitful experiments that improved our detection algorithm as well
+Once the masks were applied, we used classical image segmentation and processsing techniques like converting the image to grayscale, applying gaussian blurring and thresholding, and drawing contours around objects of interest.
+We had to tune many of the parameters in the thresholding and contour functions, which was a series of fruitful experiments that improved our detection algorithm as well.

-In summary, our algorithm has the following key steps
+In summary, our algorithm has the following key steps:

 __*Masking*__
 - Divide the image into three areas of interest - left, right, and center.